dafny-lang/dafny/docs/HowToFAQ/Errors-Resolution.md

 Functions may have some (or all) formal parameters be ghost.
 Such parameters can only be used in ghost expressions within the function body.
 There are limits though on where such a function may be used.
-For example, passing the value of the function itself (not all call of the function) is restricted to ghost contexts.
+For example, passing the value of the function itself (not a call of the function) is restricted to ghost contexts.

 ## **Error: _what_ '_name_' can be used only in specification contexts** {#r_used_only_in_specification}